Robbie632/pyLingo/README.md

 python gui.py
 ```
 ---

+Alternatively you could install the pip packages in the rquirements.txt file into a conda environment then install the conda package python3-pyqt5

+---

 ### Adding new phrases

 Say you want to add a set of phrases for the new category "pets", you would do the following: